ibinammar/DEND/README.md

 ## Cloud Data Warehouses

 - **Project:** Data Warehouse
-  -An ETL pipeline that extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team.
+  - An ETL pipeline that extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team.